Front-Grodno/Front-Grodno-JS-course-2021/modules/html/README.md

 # HTML Basics
-## In the current module we should:
+## In the current module we will learn:
 Get familiar with the basics of HTML:
 - Syntax
 - Text elements (paragraphs, links, lists, tables)